SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/Monitoring_Solutions/Smart_Trap_Processor/Using_Smart_Trap_Processor/Processor_Configuration.md

 ## Source Name Table configuration

-In this table, you can optionally define the names that should be used for the *Source Name* parameter in the *Processed Messages* table.
+In this table, you can optionally define the names that should be used for the *Source Name* parameter in the *Processed Traps* table.

-You can use this to give each event row in the *Processed Messages* table a description of the related device or system.
+You can use this to give each event row in the *Processed Traps* table a description of the related device or system.
 For example, if the traps processed in a particular row correspond to a temperature alarm in rack #1 of the data center, the source name defined could be "Temp Sensor – Rack #1".

 The source name definition can also utilize binding placeholders rather than a hard-coded string, so that the displayed source name is dynamic based on the processed trap.
 In most cases, this should be set to something that will always match both the raised and cleared event states.